 Here is our brief guide to the basics for sorting out your banking options.
-At the bottom, in FFI, there are links For Further Information, depending what you want to know more about.
+At the bottom of the page there are some links to further information if you want to read more on a certain topic.

 What Did The Banks Ever Do For Us?

 Good question, but there is a lot of pressure on banks to give a better deal to people on lower incomes.
 Love them or loathe them, we’re going to need them:

 - Benefits – The new benefits system for working age people, Universal Credit, will only pay into a bank (or credit union) account.
 As UC includes all benefits from Child Tax Credits to Housing Benefit, it’s worth having two accounts – one to keep money for rent and bills safe and one for day-to-day expenses (See our page on Universal Credit)

 - Direct Debits – Energy firms already reward customers who pay by Direct Debit with lower charges.
 We have to ensure there’s enough in the bank to cover the bill but it’s one less thing to worry about.
 Landlords are likely to follow a similar route with Standing Orders, which are like Direct Debits but are for fixed amounts so you know where you are